pnkfelix/mon-artist/src/svg/mod.md

 /// `Dim` is a measure of dimension.
 They are meant to carry units,
 /// though it can be omitted via the `U` variant.
-#[derive(Copy, Clone, PartialEq, Eq)] // if we ever impl PartialOrd, do it explicitly.
+#[derive(Copy, Clone, PartialEq, Eq, Debug)] // if we ever impl PartialOrd, do it explicitly.
 pub enum Dim {
     /// Unit-less; e.g. U(50,1) is "50.1"
     U(u32, u32),